facundo-s/facundo-s.github.io/eyes/README.md

-<h2>PacMan animation</h2>
+<h2>Eye movement animation</h2>
 <h3>Description</h3>
 <p>
-Here is a demo for a simple animation that simulates PacMan's motion back and forth on the screen.
-The purpose of the exercise was for me to practice writing functions in javascript that manipulate img elements in the DOM.
+In this exercise I created a browser animation that tracks the motion of the mouse as it's moved around the screen.
+It uses Javascript to dynamically change the position of div elements, creating the effect of animal eyes following the mouse around.
 </p>
 <h3>Usage</h3>
 <p>
-  You can visit the site at: https://facundo-s.github.io/pacman/index.html
+  You can visit the site at: https://facundo-s.github.io/eyes/index.html
 </p>